Matthew Sorley

 - Sport and Performance Psychology.
 This 3rd-year course emphasizes how athletes, exercisers, and performers use psychological skills to create environments associated with optimal performance and reaching one’s potential.
 Students complete a 3-stage project known as the Psychological Skills Training Plan, which involves developing a personalized, evidence-based plan to enhance performance in a context that is personally meaningful.
 Essentially, students take on the role of a sport psychologist and conduct a case study analysis, only they are conducting it on themselves.
 As a result, this project incorporates an element of experiential learning into a large, online class.
 Related to the field, you can sometimes find me talking sport psych with athletes, although it’s probably best if I’m not on skates.

-- Discovery University.
-This joint-venture between the Ottawa Mission, U of Ottawa, Carleton, and other community partners provides no-cost educational opportunities for low-income and unsheltered adults.
+- Community initiatives such as the Ottawa-Carleton District School / Carleton University Experiential Learning Initiative.
+I served as a faculty collaborator and worked with a high school class on a specific problem of practice in psychology.
+Their efforts culminated in an event at Carleton University in which students presented posters on their research and learned more about other problems of practice investigated by students representing other schools and disciplines.
+Another example of community involvement involved Discovery University.
+This joint-venture between the Ottawa Mission, the University of Ottawa, Carleton University, and other community partners provide no-cost educational opportunities for low-income and unsheltered adults.
 I’ve taught with the program several times and find the environment to be rich and dynamic.
 This owes much to a group of students who choose to be there and offer unique perspectives and a strong desire to learn and grow.

-- Beyond teaching, I’m also interested in recruitment and engaging potential students with the discipline and Carleton Psychology.
-I am also passionate about supporting instructors, TAs, and instructional design teams.
-More recently I’ve started working on projects that further highlight teaching and the inspiring and creative people who do it.
+- Beyond teaching, I’m interested in recruitment and engaging potential students with the discipline and Carleton Psychology.
+I am also passionate about supporting teaching assistants, instructional design teams, and instructors via my role as one of Psychology’s Teaching Mentors.

 What Else Have I Been Up To?